 What Is Not Covered by Commercial Truck Insurance?

 Commercial truck insurance is, as the name suggests, for commercial trucks.
 It’s not meant to protect any personal items of the owner or operator.
 Here’s a list of standard exclusions of commercial truck insurance:

 Any property damage or bodily injury inflicted on self or third parties on purpose will not be covered by truck insurance.
 For instance, you’re traveling with cargo for your clients from California to Ohio.
 When you reach your destination, your client delays the payment.
 In a fit of anger, you destroy their cargo.
 If you try to file a claim, you will be denied.

-Running a race on the highway well over the speed limit is asking for trouble.
+Running a race on the highway is asking for trouble.
 If you happen to collide with an oncoming vehicle, your insurance provider will not agree to pay for the damage.

 Certain Natural Disasters